kvaellning/language-scilab/README.md

 This package adds the support of Scilab language in Atom, with syntax highlighting.
 This package is a fork of [language-scilab](https://atom.io/packages/language-scilab) by Jeremy Heleine.

+_Contributions are greatly appreciated.
+Please fork this repository and open a pull request to add snippets, make grammar tweaks, etc._

 ## Changes in respect to the original package
-As for the current version (0.4.5) which is based on [language-scilab 0.1.0](https://github.com/JeremyHeleine/language-scilab/tree/f68888450e46ce23e1f8847b85cef49a31bf96fb) nearly everything in the code is altered. [language-scilab](https://atom.io/packages/language-scilab) was originally used as a sceletal implementation for this specific idiom.
+As for the current version (0.4.6) which is based on [language-scilab 0.1.0](https://github.com/JeremyHeleine/language-scilab/tree/f68888450e46ce23e1f8847b85cef49a31bf96fb) nearly everything in the code is altered. [language-scilab](https://atom.io/packages/language-scilab) was originally used as a sceletal implementation for this specific idiom.
 Since that time, the package has seen a lot of redesigns and specializations, e.g.:

   - including most of the Scilab built-in functions, as best as possible
   - added Scilab constants